Without these assistants, many famous artists would never complete their masterpieces

 Separating artworks from the conditions in which they're made makes "false assumptions about the nature of art, enhancing the bourgeois myth that art is created in isolation from the outside world," writes Danielle Child, a senior lecturer in art history in the U.K. With that in mind, it's important to consider the conditions under which art is produced — and that Dvorkin's talent and labour, as seen in Portrayal, are beautiful in their own right.

-Watch Portrayal on the Documentary Channel.
+Watch Portrayal on CBC Gem.